Originate/OpenTraceHelloWorld/README.md

 #### Run

-- Run the hello-world app with Node: `$ node hello.js Genova`
-- Run the docker-jaeger instance as the backend of Jaeger-client:
+a) Run the docker-jaeger instance as the backend of Jaeger-client:

 ```
 $ docker run -d --name jaeger \